janniks/launchday/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 > See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Docker Deployment

-The [`docker/`](docker) directory contains a [Dockerfile](docker/Dockerfile) and a [nginx configuration](docker/nginx.conf).
-Building the image installs and builds the React app.
-Running the container serves the built static bundle via a minimal nginx web server on port 80.